 Create a Collaborative Poster

-If you don’t want to go quite at dramatic as painting, try this collaborative poster colouring activity.
+If you don’t want to go quite as dramatic as painting, try this collaborative poster colouring activity.
 Students each colour a piece or two and then it gets put together in one big poster.
 Our collaborative poster sets come with 18, 24 or 36 pieces so they work with lots of different group sizes.
-We have lots of different ones, but the Pink Shirt Day set works great this time of year.
+We have lots of different ones, but the Pink Shirt Day Collaborative Poster works great this time of year.
 You can find it in our TpT Store or Brain Ninjas Shop.

 Create a reporting system